goabout/kustomize-sopssecretgenerator/README.md

 [kustomize #1473](https://github.com/kubernetes-sigs/kustomize/pull/1473) to add the content hash as a suffix to the Secret name, just as the builtin secretGenerator plugin does.
-If/when that PR is merged, annotations generated when using the `behavior` and `disableNameSuffixHash` options will also be supported.
+If/when that PR is merged, annotations generated when using the `behavior` and `disableNameSuffixHash` options will work as expected.

 An example showing all options: